 One of the most debilitating dental concerns that our Fayette County patients deal with is jaw pain.
-Jaw pain, or a TMJ disorder, is often caused by an issue with the temporomandibular joint of your jaw.
+Jaw pain, or TMJ pain, is often caused by an issue with the temporomandibular joint of your jaw.
 This pain can become very distracting for patients and take a toll on their personal and professional lives.

 TMJ Treatment in Peachtree City, GA